Alex Jenkins

 blackboard.png

-I'm a theoretical physicist, working at the interface between cosmology, astrophysics, high-energy physics, and quantum matter.
-My research looks at new ways of probing the fundamental laws of Nature, whether by using gravitational waves as powerful new astronomical messengers, or by using cutting-edge quantum technologies to simulate the early Universe.
+I'm a theoretical physicist, working at the interface between cosmology, high-energy physics, and quantum matter.
+My research looks at new ways of probing the fundamental laws of Nature, whether that's using gravitational waves as cosmic messengers, or using quantum technologies to simulate the early Universe.

 I'm currently based at the University of Cambridge, where I hold the Gavin Boyle Fellowship in Cosmology at the Kavli Institute for Cosmology (KICC) and the Department of Applied Mathematics and Theoretical Physics (DAMTP).
-I have also recently been awarded a UKRI Stephen Hawking Fellowship, and am a Fellow of Selwyn College.
+I am also supported by an EPSRC Stephen Hawking Fellowship, and am a Fellow of Selwyn College.

 Much of my current work focuses on vacuum decay, a fascinating quantum-mechanical phenomenon that is a ubiquitous feature of early-Universe cosmology.
 As a member of the Quantum Simulators for Fundamental Physics (QSimFP) Consortium, I am helping to develop laboratory experiments that will empirically test our understanding of vacuum decay for the first time.
 These experiments could have important and far-reaching implications for areas ranging from inflation and the multiverse to the stability of the Higgs field.